cbworden/shake-doc/products.rst

 variety of geospatial data structures.
 There are JSON parsers in most modern languages, including Python, Perl, Matlab, and R.

-In order to automatically ingest the above data, then use our automated `GeoJSON feeds <http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php>`_.
+In order to automatically ingest the above data, use the automated `GeoJSON feeds <http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php>`_.
 Mike Hearne (USGS), provides `an example python script
 <https://gist.github.com/mhearne-usgs/6b040c0b423b7d03f4b9>`_ for querying the USGS